Platform9-Community/backup/velero/README.md

   Completed:
     default/jenkins-58b8d7456d-vtz9r: jenkins-home
 ```
-Make sure you have the storage class named 'rook-ceph-block' present on the second cluster.
+Make sure you have the storage class named 'rook-ceph-block' present on the second cluster for volume provisioning before proceeding with restore.

 Restore the backup
 ```bash